EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Related Works

-{\textbf{Egocentric video datasets}.} Egocentric Video Understanding (EVU) has great application value for AR/VR and Robotics.
-Most existing EVU datasets focus on interactive actions: 1) tabletop activities in kitchen \cite{epic-kitchen, epic-kitchen-100, actionsense,egtea,cmu-mmac} or on a static working platform \cite{h2o,assembly101,ata,ego_procel,meccano}; 2) daily activities interacting with daily objects \cite{assistq,assistsr,charadesEgo,hoi4d,epic-tent,egoexolearn} or individuals \cite{you2me,ryan2023egocentric,easycom}.
+{\textbf{Egocentric Video Understanding Datasets}.} Egocentric Video Understanding has great application values for AR/VR and Robotics.
+Most existing datasets focus on interactive actions: 1) tabletop activities in kitchen \cite{epic-kitchen, epic-kitchen-100, actionsense,egtea,cmu-mmac} or on a static working platform \cite{h2o,assembly101,ata,ego_procel,meccano}; 2) daily activities interacting with daily objects \cite{assistq,assistsr,charadesEgo,hoi4d,epic-tent,egoexolearn} or individuals \cite{you2me,ryan2023egocentric,easycom}.
 Although recently proposed Ego4D \cite{ego4d} expands beyond interactive activities to a wider variety of daily activities, works on this branch of datasets rarely focus on egocentric full-body action understanding.
-Another branch of work aims to estimate or reconstruct full-body pose from egocentric videos, and several datasets \cite{egoego,egobody,unrealego,egoscene,egohumans} are released.
+Another branch of work aims to estimate full-body pose from egocentric videos, and several datasets \cite{egoego,egobody,unrealego,egoscene,egohumans} are released.

-Different from existing datasets, EgoExo-Fitness features synchronized egocentric and exocentric videos of full-body fitness actions and provides rich annotations (especially novel annotations of interpretable action judgement) for future research on understanding ego- and exo-centric full-body actions across dimensions of ``what'', ``when'', and ``how well''.
+Different from existing datasets, EgoExo-Fitness features synchronized egocentric and exocentric videos of full-body fitness actions and provides rich annotations (especially novel annotations of interpretable action judgement) for future research on understanding ego- and exo-centric full-body actions across the dimensions of ``what'', ``when'', and ``how well''.

 It is worth noting that a concurrent large dataset, Ego-Exo4D \cite{egoexo4d}, also contains ego-exo full-body (physical) action videos and annotations on \emph{how well an action is performed}.
-EgoExo-Fitness still has its values: (1) it focuses on a novel scenario (\ie, natural fitness practicing); (2) it provides novel annotations(e.g., technical keypoints verification), supporting the novel task on interpretable action assessment.
-We will provide detailed comparisons across our work and Ego-Exo4D in \cref{sec:comparison_datasets} and \cref{sec:appendix_compare_egoexo}.
+EgoExo-Fitness still has its values: (1) It focuses on a novel scenario (\ie, natural fitness practising); (2) We provides novel annotations (e.g., technical keypoint verification), enabling studies on new tasks (\eg, Guidance-based Execution Verification).
+We will provide detailed comparisons between Ego-Exo4D and our work in \cref{sec:comparison_datasets} and Appendix {A4.2}.